forseti-security/forseti-security/_docs/_latest/configure/scanner/default_rules.md

 * Cloud Identity-Aware Proxy (Cloud IAP) bypass access
   * Forbid any Cloud IAP bypasses on all resources in my organization, when Cloud IAP is enabled.
   * Allow direct access from debug IPs and internal monitoring hosts.

+* Firewall
+  * Prevent allow all ingress (used to detect allow ingress to all policies)

 * Kubernetes Engine
   * Only allow the following supported versions: